fjsaezm/fjsaezm.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Hello!
-I am F. Javier Sáez-Maldonado, but I prefer to be called Javier!
+Hi!
+I am F. Javier Sáez-Maldonado - but please, call me Javier.

 I am currently pursuing a PhD under the supervision of [Rafael Molina Soriano](https://ccia.ugr.es/~rms/) and [Pablo Morales Álvarez](https://www.ugr.es/personal/pablo-morales-alvarez).
-My research interests engloban `probabilistic modelling` (specially `Gaussian Processes`) and `data-distribution` modelling for `Out-of-distribution` detection.
+My research interests include `probabilistic modelling` (specially `Gaussian Processes`) and `generative` modelling for `Out-of-distribution` detection.
 I apply these techniques to solve medical problems.

+I hold a Bsc in `Mathematics` and a Bsc in `Computer Science`, both from the University of my hometown **Granada** (aka, the best city in the world).
+Also, I received a MsC in Data Science at Autonomous University of Madrid, where I developed my interest in probabilistic modelling.

+Outside research, you’ll probably find me tasting as many coffees as possible ☕ or playing Magic: The Gathering.